 Mean score of companies in the Food Product Manufacturing industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

-In 2023, Mars, Incorporated reported total greenhouse gas emissions of approximately 29,200,000,000 kg CO2e.
-This figure includes 781,860,000 kg CO2e from Scope 1 emissions, 402,417,000 kg CO2e from Scope 2 emissions, and a significant 28,013,094,000 kg CO2e from Scope 3 emissions.
-The Scope 3 emissions breakdown reveals major contributions from purchased goods and services (21,266,462,000 kg CO2e) and downstream transportation and distribution (4,708,253,070 kg CO2e).
-Mars has set ambitious climate commitments, aiming for net-zero greenhouse gas emissions across its value chain by 2050.
-Near-term targets include a 63% reduction in absolute Scope 1 and 2 emissions by 2030 from a 2015 baseline, alongside a 42% reduction in absolute Scope 3 emissions within the same timeframe.
-Additionally, the company commits to reducing absolute Scope 1 and 3 emissions related to forest, land, and agriculture (FLAG) by 45.5% by 2030, with a no-deforestation pledge for key commodities by December 31, 2025.
-Long-term goals include a 90% reduction in absolute Scope 1 and 2 emissions by 2040 and a 90% reduction in Scope 3 emissions by 2050, both from a 2015 baseline.
-These targets are aligned with the Science Based Targets initiative (SBTi) and reflect Mars's commitment to sustainable practices within the food and beverage sector.
+In 2024, Mars, Incorporated reported total greenhouse gas emissions of approximately 114,927,000 kg CO2e, with Scope 1 and 2 emissions accounting for about 23,298,000 kg CO2e.
+In 2023, the company’s emissions were significantly higher, totalling approximately 29,200,000,000 kg CO2e, which included Scope 1 emissions of about 781,860,000 kg CO2e, Scope 2 emissions of approximately 402,417,000 kg CO2e, and a substantial Scope 3 contribution of about 28,013,094,000 kg CO2e.
+Mars has set ambitious climate commitments, aiming for net-zero greenhouse gas emissions across its entire value chain by 2050.
+The company has established near-term targets to reduce absolute Scope 1 and 2 emissions by 63% by 2030 from a 2015 baseline, alongside a 42% reduction in absolute Scope 3 emissions within the same timeframe.
+Additionally, Mars is committed to reducing its Scope 1 and 3 emissions related to forest, land, and agriculture (FLAG) by 45.5% by 2030, with a no-deforestation pledge for key commodities by December 31, 2025.
+Long-term goals include a 90% reduction in absolute Scope 1 and 2 emissions by 2040 and a 90% reduction in Scope 3 emissions by 2050, both from a 2015 base year.
+These targets are aligned with the Science Based Targets initiative (SBTi) and reflect Mars's commitment to sustainable practices in the food and beverage sector.

 Access structured emissions data, company-specific emission factors, and source documents